 For some, the arrival of summer brings with it a variety of reasons for remote work.
 Be it summer break for the kids or a flexible boss, working from home can be a wonderful experience for both employer and employee.
-However, it’s important to be fully prepared for the challenges you might face, such as having all of your documents e-filed or having all parts of your home organized for peace of mind.
+However, it’s important to be fully prepared for the challenges you might face, such as having your documents e-filed or having all parts of your home organized for peace of mind.
 Just like working in an office, working from home has its upsides and its pitfalls.

 A major problem is how to remain productive when there are so many distractions at home that can get in the way of your work.
 Stay on target with these five productivity tips that will help you stay focused and get the job done.

 1. Have a Dedicated Office Space

 Whether you have a room set aside to be your office or a section of a room dedicated to work, it’s important to have a place to “go to work.”
 Be sure to have all the office necessities there: a desk, a comfortable office chair, computer and telephone, filing or storage solutions, and adequate lighting.
 This room or space should put you in a work mindset, so when you go there you’re prepared mentally to do your job.

 Your custom office space should appeal to your work ethic and mindset.
 While a TV is generally distracting, some people work better with background noise.
 You know yourself better than anyone – just be reasonable and practical about work space.

 In other words, don’t just pull out your laptop and work from your bed in your pajamas.
 That might put you in a state of mind to update Facebook or even drift off to sleep!